-As you can see in the example above, the deposit does not have to be enormous in size (only 500 meters long by 100 meters wide) to contain a valuable deposit (approximately $6 billion worth of minerals).
+As shown in the example, the deposit doesn’t have to be enormous in size (only 500 meters long, 100 meters wide and 200 meters deep) to contain a valuable deposit (approximately $6 billion worth of minerals).

-However, in order to be as realistic as possible about this valuation, you can not assume that the complete ore body contains the same grade (i.e. 2% copper and 1.5 gram per tonne gold).
-In addition, you have to keep in mind that a typical ore body does not fit into a right angled box of three dimensions (strike length, depth and width), as the shape and continuity of the minerals found will be different in every deposit.
-Consequently, it is very important to deduct a certain percentage of the calculated mineral deposit value.
-Ideally, this percentage should be your best estimate of the overburden3 and tailings4 combined from the right angled three dimensional box, calculated in the example above.
-The outcome of this estimate is what I refer to as the adjusted mineral deposit value.
+However, it’s important to be realistic about this valuation.
+You cannot assume the entire ore body contains the same grade (i.e., 2% copper and 1.5 grams per tonne gold).
+Additionally, a typical ore body doesn’t fit into a right-angled box of three dimensions (strike length, depth, and width), as the shape and continuity of the minerals will vary in every deposit.
+It’s crucial to deduct a certain percentage of the calculated mineral deposit value to account for these variations.
+This percentage should ideally be your best estimate of the overburden and tailings combined from the right-angled three-dimensional box calculated in the example above.
+The result is the adjusted mineral deposit value.

 You also can not expect that this adjusted mineral deposit value, is the price the mining company will receive from a buyer when this property is sold, as for instance, the costs of extracting the metal from the ore and other operating expenses are not deducted from the mineral deposit value.
 Therefore you could see a major or mid-tier mining company that wants to replace their mined reserves just pay a small percentage of this metal value for the deposit (i.e. 5% to 10%).